How to Show Toolbar in Excel: 4 Simple Ways

 Embedding VBA Macro to Show Toolbar in Excel

-• After clicking Run, you will notice that the toolbar in the ribbon menu is now showing.
+• After clicking Run, the toolbar in the ribbon menu is now showing.

 Embedding VBA Macro to Show Toolbar in Excel